°1967, Newport Beach, California

 1996

-Plain Sheets No Pillow, CRG, New York City, New York
+Plain Sheets No Pillow, CRG, New York, New York

 Studio 246, Künstlerhaus Bethanien, Berlin, Germany